bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

     What we see here is that the Stratonovich integral actually follows our regular rules of calculus more closely, which is the reason it's used in certain domains.
-However in many domains, such as finance, it is not appropriate to use it.
+However in many domains such as finance, it is not appropriate.
 This is because the integrand represents a decision we are making for a time interval :math:`[t_j, t_{j+1}]`, such as a position in an asset, and we have to decide that *before* that interval starts, not mid-way through.
 That's analogous to deciding in the middle of the day